-2.1 Camping Tentage: Any portable temporary shelter or structure designed to protect persons from the elements, all or a portion of the covering or roof is made of fabric or other pliable materials.
-This includes, though not exclusively, the following: camping tents; play tents; recreational vehicle sunshades; dining flies and canopies; fabric screen houses; add-a-rooms; and fishing tents.
+2.1 Camping Tentage: Any portable temporary shelter or structure designed to protect persons from the elements, all or a portion of the covering of which is made of fabric or other pliable materials.
+This includes, though not exclusively, the following: camping tents; play tents; recreational vehicle awnings; dining flies and canopies; fabric screen houses; add-a-rooms; ice fishing tents.

 2.2 Material Classifications.
-All materials covered in this standard fall into one of the following definitions:
+All materials covered in this standard fall under one of the following definitions: